analiseburtet/snake-game/README.md

 - speed ups when snake eats 10 fruits; :heavy_check_mark:
 - score. :heavy_check_mark:

+## How to run

+- just use your browser to open the index.html file and have fun.

 [Certificate](https://certificates.digitalinnovation.one/15094BB0) :trophy:

 [Click here to play it](https://analiseburtet.github.io/snake-game/) :video_game: